umich-hist-399/campus-histories/writing-guide.md

 ## Site Layouts and Typography
-For more on how to achieve certain layout effects, please see the various sample essays; they each contain the code snippets to make things appear properly for the kind of layout you are using.
+For more on how to achieve certain layout effects, please see the various sample essays; they each contain the code snippets you can copy and paste into your own page.

 ## Further Reference
 If you can't find what you need on the sample pages, please consult the Markdown [basic writing and formatting guide](https://help.github.com/articles/basic-writing-and-formatting-syntax/).
 And bring questions to class, both technical and broader design questions.